Timeslot 1 and 2

 your issues or experiences.

-Our repeater and c-Bridge owners have invested or contributed
+Our repeaters and c-Bridge owners have invested or contributed

 insurance, Heliax, commercial antennas, commercial tower